alexwardcodes/Project2-RateMyCatApp/README.md

 ## Future Improvements

-In future iterations of Rate My Cat, I would want to add the location functionality so users can view cats in their area or another location, along with the average rating for the cats.
+In future iterations of Rate My Cat, I want to add the location functionality so users can view cats in their area or another location, along with the average rating for the cats.
 This would be displayed on a map which users can search.